 Liverpool Champions League fixtures, results, squad and schedule 2025/26

-Reigning English champions Liverpool are hoping to improve on a run to the last 16 in their first Champions League campaign under Arne Slot, losing on penalties to champions Paris Saint-Germain.
+Reigning English champions Liverpool have improved upon a run to the last 16 in their first Champions League campaign under Arne Slot, losing on penalties to champions Paris Saint-Germain last season.

 The Reds started at home to Atletico Madrid, who won 3-2 after extra time at Anfield to progress from the last 16 in the 2019/20 Champions League.

-Check out Liverpool’s fixtures, results and squad for the 2025/26 Champions League, as well as a look at the schedule for the league phase and beyond.
+Check out Liverpool’s fixtures, results and squad for the 2025/26 Champions League, as well as a look at the schedule.

 Liverpool Football Club striker Hugo Ekitike